OpenBlatam/Telecom-AI-Automate-WDNA-/Hackathons/README.md

 ## Description
-Looking for ideas that could be implemented in a hackathon.
+Looking for ideas that could be implemented in a hackathon or fast ideas.

 # Events